mglerner/IntroToBiophysics/README.md

    from more of a biological perspective, and should be an excellent resource for many of you.

-We'll use these as significant secondary resources.
-We'll use PBoC's [companion site](http://microsite.garlandscience.com/pboc2/).
+We'll use these as significant secondary resources. **All three of these books are available on reserve in Wildman Science Library**

+We'll use PBoC's
+[companion site](http://microsite.garlandscience.com/pboc2/).

 Phil Nelson has some great material on his